loaibaniez/data-viz-project_customer-nominations/README.md

 # data-viz-project_customer-nominations
 Pipeline tracking, DAX-generated SVG, and UDF patterns — built on fictional data, real techniques.

-# 📋 Voice of Customer — Nominations Pipeline Dashboard
+# 📋 Customer Nomination Pipeline Dashboard

-A Power BI dashboard built to help a friend manage and monitor a **Voice of Customer nominations pipeline** — tracking nominations from initial review through to live success stories.
+A Power BI dashboard built to simulate a **Customer Nomination Program pipeline** — modeled after real Microsoft programs that track customer nominations from initial review through to live success stories.
 Built with advanced DAX-generated SVG visuals, a UDF-based design system, and a fully documented semantic model.
 Every technical choice has a design rationale.
 Every design choice has a business rationale.

 > **Key question this dashboard answers:** *Where are nominations getting stuck, and what needs to happen next?*